F4LS3/VolticCloud/README.md

     The Cloud also is smart, for example if your LobbyServer is almost full of players, the cloud automaticly creates a new LobbyServer for more players.

-    The VolticCloud-Team gives you a daily Support.
-If you need help with your Cloud or the developing of Cloud-Modules we can give Support to you on Discord!
+    The VolticCloud-Team gives you a daily Cloud-Support.
+If you need help with your Cloud or the developing of Cloud-Modules and Cloud-PlugIns we can give Support to you on Discord!
+    Discord: Coming soon...

     Why don't you try VolticCloud ?
     It will safe you a lot of working time with your Minecraft-Network!